EdgarDusacre/Plasfito_public/FG_operated_lost/README.md

   2.1-Follow the README of the folder

-## Part 2: Using the sociological study of Richardson et al. (2022) and create statistical models
+## Part 2: Using the sociological study of Richardson et al. (2022) and creating statistical models
 ### Process
 Open the "Project_FG_operated_lost.Rproj" Rstudio environment Enter in the "Rscripts" folder